 A municipal bond market source familiar with the deal said

-it was expected to price "the week of March 10," but noted no
+it was expected to price "the week of March 10," but stressed

-final decision had been made.
-The bonds will be sold through
+that no final decision on timing had been made.
+The bonds will

-Barclays Capital, Morgan Stanley and RBC Capital Markets.
+be sold through Barclays Capital, Morgan Stanley and RBC Capital